 Independent learners are capable of scheduling and maintaining their school and professional commitments.
 They are people of strong character, learn well through experience, and trust the discovery process.
 Since the inception of the program in 1996 only three students have not been fully employed.
 The semester workload is organized in such a way that it enables busy professionals to enroll and graduate as the program is organized into six-month continuous semesters.
 This enables participants to pace themselves while they are still employed.

-New students enter the program in April or September.
+New students enter the program in either January or July.
 It takes a minimum of three full semesters (18 months) to complete all requirements for graduation.
 Courses are uniquely sequenced so that content and process are scaffolded in an intentional manner.
 Once the Culminating Project is accepted in March-April of the final semester students graduate with a Master of Education (M.Ed.).

 The accuracy and consistency of grades as a measure of academic performance is increasingly being called into question, and grade reform is one of the most important educational revisions in the foreseeable future.
 Since the beginning of our programs in 1996 we have adopted a grading policy based on pass/fail.
 For some, this may take a period of adjustment, especially if you have been accustomed to receiving extrinsic grading.
 Students often learn to appreciate that the real value of learning is in their input, rather than the judgement on their output.
 Our grading approach also promotes the development of a learning community where individuals collaborate for the good of the whole.